-Traditionally, the parties to a well share agreement open a checking account specifically for paying the well expenses and repairs.
-Each property pays an equal amount to cover the cost of the electricity and to set aside money for repairs.
+Traditionally, the parties to a well share agreement have a joint checking account used specifically for paying the well electricity and repairs.
+Usually each property owner pays a flat amount to cover the cost of the electricity and to set aside money for repairs.

 purpose of the well share checking account